Comment choisir son café en grain : guide complet pour les amateurs québécois Carrera Café

 April 2026 · 6 min read · Carrera Café · Expertise

-Complete guide for Quebec enthusiasts.
-Origin, roast, grind: find the coffee that suits you and your brewing method.
+Complete guide for Quebec coffee lovers.
+Origin, roasting, grind: find the coffee that suits you and matches your brewing method.

 ORIGIN: SINGLE ORIGIN OR BLEND?

-A single origin coffee comes from a single farm or region.
-It expresses a precise terroir: floral for an Ethiopian, chocolatey for a Brazilian, fruity for a Kenyan.
+A single origin coffee comes from one farm or region.
+It expresses a specific terroir: floral for an Ethiopian, chocolatey for a Brazilian, fruity for a Kenyan.
 A blend seeks balance: roasters combine complementary origins for a consistent profile throughout the seasons.

 Light roast: more acidity, more floral and fruity aromas, less bitterness.
-Ideal for filter coffee.
+Ideal for drip coffee.
 Dark roast: more body, more bitterness, fewer nuances.
 For classic espresso.
-At Carrera Café, we primarily work with medium to medium-light roasts: the best of both worlds.
+At Carrera Café, we mainly work with medium to medium-light roasts: the best of both worlds.

 FRESHNESS: THE DECISIVE CRITERION

-Coffee beans should be used between 5 and 30 days after the roast date.
-After this time, the aromas fade.
+Whole bean coffee should be used between 5 and 30 days after the roasting date.
+After this period, the aromas fade.
 That's why we regularly source from roasters who clearly indicate the date on their bags.
-Freshness is not optional: it's the foundation.
+Freshness is not optional: it's fundamental.

 Fine grind for espresso.
-Medium grind for filter coffee or Chemex.
+Medium grind for drip coffee or Chemex.
 Coarse grind for French press.
-If you buy whole beans — which we recommend — invest in a good burr grinder.
+If you buy whole beans — which we recommend — invest in a good conical burr grinder.
 It's the best coffee investment you can make.

 CARRERA CAFÉ — OLD QUEBEC

-In the heart of Petit-Champlain, Carrera Café combines a passion for specialty coffee with automotive culture.
+In the heart of Petit-Champlain, Carrera Café brings together a passion for specialty coffee and car culture.
 A must-stop on every visit.

 FIND US